drocheam/optrace/docs/source/usage/refraction_index.rst

 Loading material catalogues (.agf)
 _________________________________________

 optrace can also load .agf catalogue files containing different materials.
-The function :func:`ot.load_agf <optrace.tracer.load.load_agf>` takes a file path and returns a dictionary of media, with the key being the name and the value being the refractive index object.
+The function :func:`ot.load_agf <optrace.tracer.load.load_agf>` requires a file path and returns a dictionary of media, with the key being the name and the value being the refractive index object.

 For instance, loading the Schott catalogue and accessing the material ``N-LAF21`` can be done as follows: